promlabs/promlens-public/README.md

 # PromLens

-**NOTE**: PromLens has been open-sourced to the Prometheus project and now lives at https://github.com/prometheus/promlens!
+**NOTE: This repository documents the former commercial version of PromLens.
+PromLens has since been open-sourced to the Prometheus project and now lives at https://github.com/prometheus/promlens.
+PromLens is now free for anyone to use without a license key!**

 This repository contains documentation and public issues and feature requests for the [PromLens PromQL query builder, analyzer, and visualizer](https://promlens.com/).